cap-js-community/mtx-tool/docs/service-manager/index.md

 {: .warn}
 Refreshing will invalidate current credentials, i.e. all applications that have them in memory need to either handle this gracefully or be restarted.
+See [Downtime Free Credential Rotation](#downtime-free-credential-rotation) how to perform credential rotation in productive environments.

 {: .info}
 Fresh will not invalidate current credentials, but you should use the repair command for cleanup once the new